Maiolica: History of production

+Maiolica ceramics was a chance discovery by the Arabs when attempting to create a porcelain similar to that made in China with kaolin.
+The first maiolica were made with a yellowish terracotta, covered with enamel composed of a layer of lead-glazed paint mixed with quartz powder.
+The majolicas produced by Islamic peoples, in their initial stage, were decorated with pigments composed of cobalt oxide (blue) and copper or manganese, depending on whether a green or brown color was desired: the so-called cerámica verde y manganeso (green and manganese ceramics, in Spanish).
+This art of glazing first spread through North Africa and was later adopted by the Arabs of Spain in the so-called Hispano-Moresque ware.

 Refined production of tin-glazed earthenwares made for more than local needs was concentrated in central Italy from the later thirteenth century, especially in the contada of Florence.
 The Della Robbia family of Florentine sculptors also adopted the medium.
 The city itself declined in importance as a centre of maiolica production in the second half of the fifteenth century, perhaps because of local deforestation, and manufacture was scattered among small communes, and, after the mid-fifteenth century, at Faenza.

 Potters from Montelupo set up the potteries at Cafaggiolo.
 In 1490, twenty-three master potters of Montelupo agreed to sell the year's production to Francesco Antinori of Florence; Montelupo provided the experienced potters who were set up in 1495 at the Villa Medicea di Cafaggiolo by its Medici owners.

 In the fifteenth century, Florentine wares spurred the production of maiolica at Arezzo and Siena.

 Italian maiolica reached an astonishing degree of perfection in this period.
 In Romagna, Faenza, which gave its name to faience, produced fine maiolica from the early fifteenth century; it was the only significant city in which the ceramic production industry became a major part of the economy.
 Bologna produced lead-glazed wares for export.
 Orvieto and Deruta both produced maioliche in the fifteenth century.

 In the sixteenth century, maiolica production was established at Castel Durante, Urbino, Gubbio and Pesaro.
 The early sixteenth century saw the development of istoriato wares on which historical and mythical scenes were painted in great detail.
 The State Museum of Medieval and Modern Art in Arezzo claims to have Italy's largest collection of istoriato wares.
 Istoriato wares are also well represented in the British Museum, London.

 Some maiolica was produced as far north as Padua, Venice and Turin and as far south as Palermo and Caltagirone in Sicily and Laterza in Apulia.
 In the seventeenth century, Savona began to be a prominent place of manufacture.